sliverc/rbtree/README.rst

    The iterator.

 elem
    The pointer to the current element.
+If elem is NULL the tree is empty.

 .. code-block:: cpp